sunnymishra/blog/_posts/2021-05-18-practical-problems-with-complex-software-systems.markdown

 tags: [softwaretips]
 ---

 Complexity in a system can change form and can be passed on to different parts of the whole system but it can never be removed.
-Complexity has to exist to solve complex business use-cases."
+Complexity has to exist to solve complex business use-cases.

 <!--more-->